Blame the Subway Delay

 Our vision is to “Increase diversity in the STEM workforce” and our mission is to “Inspire local STEM-learners to become glocal STEM-leaders”.

-Based on the amazing, overwhelmingly positive feedback from all our female-identifying summer program students, interns, and fellows, we know that our interaction immediately affected their professional and personal value.
+Based on the amazing, overwhelmingly positive feedback from all of our female-identifying summer program students, interns, and fellows, we know that our interaction immediately affected their professional and personal value.
 Many of our students stated: “EDsnaps gave me a reason to get up every morning in this otherwise completely lost COVID-19 dominated Summer”.
 Without a doubt, EDsnaps planted the seed in these STEM learners and they will become our next generation of STEM-leaders.